MicrochipTech/G3_HYBRID_IOT_DEMO/host_controller_pic32czca80/README.md

 - Connect the power supply on J100
 - Connect Debug USB (J200) to PC
 - Connect USI interface to coordinator
-  - Connect PD24 and PD25 available on J401 to PB13 and PB12 (available on test point array J9 Pin 7 and 6) on WBZ451
+  - Connect PD24 and PD25 available on J401 to PB13 and PB12 (available on test point array J9 Pin 7 and 6) on WBZ451 acting like coordinator
 - Connect the SSD1963 LCD Controller Card to the Graphics Connector
 - Connect the WVGA LCD Display to the SSD1963 LCD Controller Card
 - Connect the WINCS02 Add-on Board on microBUS header using the stacking header
-  - connect mikroBus pins: 2-10, 15
+  - connect mikroBus pins: 2-10 and 15, avoiding SERCOM0 (PC0-PC1 pins) and SERCOM1 (PC4-PC7 pins)
 - Connect the MIKROBUS XPLAINED PRO on EXT2 header
   - connect +5V and +3.3V at External Power Header of mikroBUS Xplained Pro, remove voltage selection jumper
 - Connect the LTE IoT 10 Click on microBus of the MIKROBUS XPLAINED PRO using the stacking header